Academic Integrity & Misconduct

 • 'Services' may include essays or other types of assignments, conducting research, impersonation in exams, translation into English and other forms of unfair assistance for completing assessed work.

-• 'Third parties' include web-based companies or auction sites (Essay Mills), sharing websites (including essay banks), or an individual such as a lecturer, colleague, friend or relative.
+• 'Third parties' include web-based companies or auction sites (Essay Mills), sharing websites (including essay banks), or an individual such as a lecturer, colleague, friend or relative, or Large Language Models (LLMs) such as ChatGPT or other Artificial Intelligence (AI) Bots.

 • 'Input' means that the third party contributes to the work of the student, such that there is reasonable doubt as to whose work the assessment represents.